-Following a meeting held by local residents of South Weald in the now redundant Tower Arms Pub, the club was formed in 1927.
+Following a meeting held by local residents of South Weald at the now-redundant Tower Arms Pub, the club was formed in 1927.

 Cricket was initially played on a piece of ground lent to us by the Tower Arms pub before moving to a pitch that 'The London Hospital' (Rochetts in South Weald) kindly let us use, playing in front of the ‘old house’.

-In 1972 we moved to our now established ground off Sandpit Lane following a 'club appeal' in the same year encouraging members to help support the move (full article here).
-The land being steeped in history.
+In 1974, we moved to our now-established ground off Sandpit Lane following a 'club appeal' that year, encouraging members to help support the move (full article here).
+The land is steeped in history.
 It is known that there was a fortified hillfort here from early times, believed to be Iron Age, certainly some 500 years B.C.
-Sites of this nature are rare throughout the country and as such the ground is listed as a 'scheduled monument'.
-For more information, please visit the article here.
+Sites of this nature are rare throughout the country, and as such, the ground is listed as a 'scheduled monument'.
+For more information, you can visit the wikipedia article here.

-The ground was also used (alongside Weald Country Park) as a deer-park through much of the medieval period as well as more recently during WWII where post-war some of site was levelled to provide for a cricket pitch.
+The ground was also used (alongside Weald Country Park) as a deer park through much of the medieval period, and more recently during WWII, when, post-war, some of the site was levelled to provide a cricket pitch.

-You can see a detailed account of the history of South Weald CC here.
+You can find a detailed account of the history of South Weald CC here.

 South Weald CC - 1961